Mental Health

 - Mrs Janice Parfett is our named Governor for Mental Health and Wellbeing.

-- We are working very closely with the Mental Health Support Team (MHST) who will be working in school 1 day a week to support children 1:1, in groups and to work with parents.
+- We work very closely with the Mental Health Support Team (MHST) who will be working in school 1 day a week to support children 1:1, provide whole class workshops and to work with parents.

-- Each class has pastoral support from their class teacher and support assistant.
+- Each class has pastoral support from their class teacher and the support staff within their phase.

-- 1:1 or group support with out Parental Involvement Worker, Mrs Macdonald, or our Mental Health First Aiders (as above).
+- 1:1 or group support may be put in place with our Pastoral Manager, Mrs Macdonald, or our Mental Health First Aiders (as above).

 - Each class has a "worry box" which enables them to self-refer themselves so they can confidentially ask for support from key adults in school.

-- A course of 1:1 Art Therapy with our trained Art Therapist, Mrs Dickerson.
+- A course of 1:1 'Drawing and Talking' Art Therapy with our trained Art Therapist, Mrs Dickerson.

 - Forest Schools sessions with our trained Forest School Practitioner.